ggood/adsbTheremin/README.md

 that lets anyone see which aircraft are overhead.

 You'll also need a music synthesizer - I use Ableton Live, but any VST plugin host should work.
-In fsct, the really creative part of this is deciding what to do with the aircraft data.
+In fact, the really creative part of this is deciding what to do with the aircraft data.
 I've chosen to make some very ambient tracks, but there's no reason this raw data coudn't be turned into speedmetal.
 I hope someone will do